Men's Central Jail: Services

 Men's Central Jail provides some services to its inmates.
 Inmates can attend self-help classes on domestic violence, alcohol abuse, and substance abuse.
 Religious services are provided to inmates in the wake of several ACLU lawsuits.
 As of 2004, selected inmates can earn a GED while incarcerated.

+The jail is also one of the few in the US that has a dedicated LGBT unit known as the K6G unit.

 Violence and lawsuits

 The ACLU has sued Men's Central Jail for major civil rights violations.
 The United States Department of Justice has also sued the Men's Central Jail.

 In 2013, federal prosecutors charged 18 Sheriff's Deputies with excessive use of force.
 In June 2015, Los Angeles Sheriff's Deputies were found guilty of beating a handcuffed man at the Men's Central Jail.